 \subsection{Ablation study}

-\textbf{Multiscale loss functions}: Fig.~\ref{fig:ablationPSNR} compares the performance of ADL for different loss functions.
-The average PSNR results on the validation dataset when $\sigma \in [10, 50]$ is reported here.
+\textbf{Multiscale loss functions}: Figure~\ref{fig:ablationPSNR} compares the performance of ADL for different loss functions.
+The average PSNR results on the validation dataset with $\sigma \in \{10, 15, 25, 35\}$ is reported here.
 It is seen that the pyramidal loss function considerably enhanced PSNR.
 This scheme was further improved by adding the histogram loss into the training.

-\textbf{Content Enhancer block}: As described in Section~\ref{sec:Efficient}, this block contributes to the denoising process directly when the depth of noise is low.
+\textbf{Content Enhancer block}: As described in Section~\ref{sec:Efficient}, this block contributes to the denoising process directly when the noise level is low.
 In other words, the aim of the Content Enhancer block is to alleviate the vanishing-gradient problem in DNNs when the input noise is low, so it improves the convergence pace.
-We plotted the response of a few filters in the Content Enhancer block in Fig.~\ref{fig:ablationfig}.
+We plotted the response of a few filters in the Content Enhancer block in Figure~\ref{fig:ablationfig}.
 We also reported the correlation between the filer responses and the denoised images by ADL.
-It is worth noting that the filter responses for edges and texture are not reported here because it is not straightforward to measure the texture similarity between the edge-oriented filters and the denoised contents.
-For noise levels less than 10, one can observe that filters' responses are highly correlated to the denoised contents and this scheme is reduced by increasing the level of AWGN noise.
-It can be referred from the results that the filters of the Content Enhancer block are highly contributed to the denoised content when the level of noise is small.
+It is worth noting that the filter responses for edges and textures are not reported here because it is not straightforward to measure the texture similarity between the edge-oriented filters and the denoised contents.
+When the noise level is below 10, it becomes evident that filters' responses are highly correlated to the denoised contents and this scheme is reduced by increasing the level of AWGN noise.
+It can be referred from the results that the filters of the Content Enhancer block highly contributed to the denoised content when the level of noise is small.
 Since the ADL outcomes remained almost unchanged over high-level noise, we deduce that the network switched to the decoders' filters in this condition.